robw2000/plex-tvstation/README.md

 5. The playlist is updated with the new content order
 6. Messages are logged to both the console and a log file

+## How media_library_analyzer.py Works

+1. The script scans your local TV show and movie directories
+2. For TV Shows:
+   - Identifies all seasons and episodes in your local library
+   - Queries OMDB API to get information about each show
+   - Compares local episodes with OMDB data to identify missing episodes
+3. For Movies:
+   - Checks for empty folders or folders without MKV files
+4. Generates a detailed markdown report with:
+   - A table of all missing episodes and movies
+   - A summary section organized by show
+   - Information about missing seasons and individual episodes
+5. Cleans up old log files to prevent accumulation

 ## Logging

-The script maintains a comprehensive logging system:
+Both scripts maintain comprehensive logging systems:
 - Logs are stored in the `logs` directory
-- Each run creates a new log file named `tvstation.log`
+- tvstation.py creates a new log file named `tvstation.log` for each run
+- media_library_analyzer.py creates a markdown report named `missing_episodes.md`
 - Logs include timestamps for all operations
 - Both console output and file logging are synchronized
 - Logs track playlist creation, content marking, and any errors or warnings